1948 Romanian parliamentary election

 Parliamentary elections were held in Romania on 28 March 1948.
-They were the first elections held under in undisguised Communist rule; the Communist-dominated legislature had declared Romania a people's republic after King Michael was forced to abdicate in December 1947.
+They were the first elections held under communist rule; the communist-dominated parliament had declared Romania a people's republic after King Michael was forced to abdicate in December 1947.

-With all meaningful opposition having been eliminated, the People's Democratic Front, dominated by the Communist Romanian Workers Party (PMR) received 93.2% of the vote and won 405 of the 414 seats in the Great National Assembly.
+With all meaningful opposition having been eliminated, the People's Democratic Front (FDP), dominated by the communist Romanian Workers Party (PMR) received 93.2% of the vote and won 405 of the 414 seats in the Great National Assembly.
 Within the Front, the PMR and its allies won a total of 201 seats, seven short of a majority in its own right.
 Rump liberal and peasant parties appeared on the ballot, between them receiving 3.5 percent of the vote and winning nine seats.
+Despite severe repression, this was the last election until 1990 where non-Communist opposition parties were nominally allowed to run or win seats.